elainergu/hawaii-restaurant-analysis/README.md

 This feature represents the number of categories assigned to a restaurant on Google Maps.
 Restaurants with more categories may offer a broader range of services or fall into multiple dining classifications.
 For instance, a less specialized restaurant may be represented by several categories rather than one specific type, giving the model additional context.

 ### Model and Hyperparameter Selection
 The final model uses a **Random Forest Regressor** instead of linear regression.
-Linear regression assumes that the relationship between each feature and average rating is appoximately linear, which may be too restrictive for this data.
-Random Forest was chosen because it can capture nonlinear relationships and interctions between features without requiring them to be specified manually.
+Linear regression assumes that the relationship between each feature and average rating is approximately linear, which may be too restrictive for this data.
+Random Forest was chosen because it can capture nonlinear relationships and interactions between features without requiring them to be specified manually.

-`GridSearchCV` was used to select the hyperparameters `max_depth` and `main_samples_leaf`. `max_depth` controls how complex each decision tree can be, while `min_samples_leaf` controls the minimum number of observations required in each leaf, helping prevent the model from fitting overly specific patterns.
+`GridSearchCV` was used to select the hyperparameters `max_depth` and `min_samples_leaf`. `max_depth` controls how complex each decision tree can be, while `min_samples_leaf` controls the minimum number of observations required in each leaf, helping prevent the model from fitting overly specific patterns.

 > Final Search Ranges

 `model__max_depth`: [4, 5, 6]
 `model__min_samples_leaf`: [4, 6, 8, 10]

 These ranges were refined through several trials.
-Broader ranges were intially tested, then narrowed around the values that performed best to compare nearby values more closely. `GridSearchCV` then evaluated each combination using cross-validation and selected the parameteres with the lowest RMSE.
+Broader ranges were initially tested, then narrowed around the values that performed best to compare nearby values more closely. `GridSearchCV` then evaluated each combination using cross-validation and selected the parameters with the lowest RMSE.

 > Best Performing Parameteres